monome/docs/norns/maiden.md

 There are top bar icons for various actions: **New**, **Delete**, **Duplicate**, **New Folder**, and **Rename**.

+*nb.
+If you rename a file, make sure to retain its extension (eg. `.lua`) as you replace the filename.
+Otherwise, maiden will not know what type of file it is and will not load it as expected.*

 The `>`'s can be expanded to reveal a file tree.
 When you select a file, it will show in the EDITOR:

 ![](/docs/norns/image/maiden-carrot.png)